News and press releases on scientific publications

 Roles, responsibilities and good relations

 For the best results, news production should be collaborative and mutually respecting of roles.
-The research editor's responsibility is to ensure that the news article/press release is easy to understand, well-written and interesting for a layperson; the researcher’s responsibility is to ensure that the final text is factually correct and corresponds to the results presented in the scientific article.
+The research news editor's responsibility is to ensure that the news article/press release is easy to understand, well-written and interesting for a layperson; the researcher’s responsibility is to ensure that the final text is factually correct and corresponds to the results presented in the scientific article.

-For the sake of efficiency, it's best if only the authors who are going to be quoted in the article act as contact persons with the research editor.
+For the sake of efficiency, it's best if only the authors who are going to be quoted in the article act as contact persons with the research news editor.

 When it comes to interviews by journalists from external media channels, it is good to remember that journalists have a different role than KI's research editors and may question the purpose of the study and its relevance in a broader context.